JesusIslam/flonfig/README.md

 Because I want a flexible config flag and I don't want to define the flags hardcoded.
 Essentially, because I am a lazy bum.

 ## How
-Just open the example directory.
+Just open the examples directory.

 ## TODO

+## Notes
+Also, I would gladly accept PR.